chrisdicarlo/laravel-dynamic-queue-workers/README.md

 * Variable Queue Workers: Start/stop workers a specified number of queue workers

 > [!WARNING]
 > This package is currently pre-alpha and is subject to change without notice.
-Use at your own risk!   _**Dragons be here!**_
+Use at your own risk!

 ## Support me